The Unreasonable Effectiveness of Mathematics in the Natural Sciences: Observations and arguments

+Other examples

 There are examples beyond the ones mentioned by Wigner.
 Another often cited example is Maxwell's equations, derived to model the elementary electrical and magnetic phenomena known in the mid-19th century.
 The equations also describe radio waves, discovered by David Edward Hughes in 1879, around the time of James Clerk Maxwell's death.
+Also, one should not forget the General Relativity Theory of Einstein, which would not have been possible without the development of Tensor Analysis by a series of great mathematicians such as Gauss, Riemann, Christoffel, Ricci-Curbastro, Tullio Levi-Civita and others.

 Responses

 The responses the thesis received include: